arelate/theo/README.md

 Theodorus van Gogh 1 May 1857 – 25 January 1891) was a Dutch art dealer and the younger brother of Vincent van Gogh.
 Known as Theo, his support of his older brother's artistic ambitions and well-being allowed Vincent to devote himself entirely to painting.
 As an art dealer, Theo van Gogh played a crucial role in introducing contemporary French art to the public.

-## Windows support in theo
+## Windows client?

-NOTE: Implementing (native installations) Windows support in the future should be relatively straightforward - a good starting point would be adding actual implementations for stub functions in [cli/windows_support.go](https://github.com/arelate/theo/blob/main/cli/windows_support.go) and then testing assumptions - e.g. [data/user_dirs.go](https://github.com/arelate/theo/blob/main/data/user_dirs.go).
+Implementing (native installations) Windows support in the future should be relatively straightforward - a good starting point would be adding actual implementations for stub functions in [cli/windows_support.go](https://github.com/arelate/theo/blob/main/cli/windows_support.go) and then testing assumptions - e.g. [data/user_dirs.go](https://github.com/arelate/theo/blob/main/data/user_dirs.go).
+At the moment this is not a priority, but might happen in the future.